brykumara/brykumara.github.io/_pages/about.md

   - /about.html
 ---

 <span style="font-size: 16px;"> I am a first year D.Phil. student at the [University of Oxford](https://www.ox.ac.uk/) where I am advised by Prof. [Kasper Rasmussen](https://www.cs.ox.ac.uk/people/kasper.rasmussen/).
 My research interest lies in applied cryptography for distributed systems.
 Before coming to Oxford, I obtained my Master's degree at [University College London](https://www.ucl.ac.uk/) where I was advised by Prof. [Philipp Jovanovic](https://philippjovanovic.com/) and my Bachelor's degree at the [London School of Economics](https://www.lse.ac.uk/).
-Prior to Oxford, I worked as a researcher at the [Alan Turing Institute](https://www.turing.ac.uk/) and as an applied cryptographer at [CrossBar Inc.](https://www.crossbar-inc.com/).</span>
+After my Master's I worked as a researcher at the [Alan Turing Institute](https://www.turing.ac.uk/) and as an applied cryptographer at [CrossBar Inc.](https://www.crossbar-inc.com/).</span>

 Awards
 ======